alexpolt/alexpolt.github.io/src/exceptions.md

 # C++ Exceptions

-  I guess every c++ programmer out there have struggled with the question of where or not to use exceptions.
+  I guess every c++ programmer out there have struggled with the question of whether or not to use exceptions.
 Some say they complicate the code, others that they are a serious performance hit.

   I also gave it some time.
 After long hours of musing on the subject, coming up with examples - no matter how hard I tried to come up with a better solution for error handling, I always landed with something similar to exceptions.
   You need some registration mechanism on entering a scope to get the best out of RAII.
-  And exiting the scope *should call destructors*, period.

   So my conclusion is: *always use exceptions*, just use them right.
   There is only one case for not using them, that is in real-time critical code.

-  My personal checlist when using exceptions is this:
+  My personal checklist when using exceptions is this:

   * any problem related to resources (network connection, files, memory etc.) should end with and exception
   * any sort of bad input from outside world: wrong numbers, corrupted files, invalid input